anishsingh20/Personal-ChatGPT-Bot-For-Mac/README.md

 Create and deploy your chatGPT bot written in Python using the ChatGPT API, LangChain, and just a few lines of code.

 1) Easy to setup
-2) Train on your data and OpenAI data using the OpenAI API.
+2) Train on whatever data you want, the backend LLM model to learn from, and OpenAI data using the OpenAI API.
 3) Use the best of both worlds